Special Program Options

 Several other combinations of Bachelor’s and Master’s degrees exist or are under development.
 The number of dual-use credits for these combinations may exceed 6 credits in accordance with specific program requirements.
 Two examples are the B. Arch/MS and the BS/MBA programs which allow 12 dual-use credits.
 Information and applications for BS/MS, BS/PhD, and other accelerated dual degree programs can be obtained from the Office of Graduate Studies website under forms and printed materials.

-The MS/MS program allows students to pursue a second NJIT Master of Science degree on completion of the first and to count two courses (6 credits) from the first degree toward the second.
-The option must be exercised within two years of completion of the first degree.
-The approval of the advisors of the two programs is required.
+The MS-MS and MS-MBA dual degree program options allow students to pursue a second NJIT graduate degree upon completion of the first and to count two courses (6 credits) or four courses (12 credits), respectively, from the first degree toward the second.
+Most students continue their studies for the second graduate degree as soon as they finish with the first.
+Students who may wish to start pursuing their second graduate degree later should keep in mind that courses expire after seven (7) years.
+The second program’s academic advisor will determine the graduate-level courses taken for the first NJIT degree that will also count toward the second degree.
+The approval of the advisors of the two programs is required to pursue a dual degree program option.
 Upon receiving the signed approval form, the Office of Graduate Studies will direct the Registrar on transfer of the two dual-use courses to the second program.
 The MS/MS program option is not intended for students who have left the doctoral program without completion of the degree.
 Up to 6 credits may be transferred to the second Master's degree from outside NJIT.
 Thesis, project, pre-doctoral research, independent research and similar courses may not be used.

 Several other Master’s degree combinations can allow more than 6 credits to count toward both degrees.
 In general, these apply to situations in which the first or the second degree programs requires considerably more than 30 credits.
 Examples are the Master of Architecture and the Master of Business Administration programs.
 The allowable dual counting of credits for the Master of Architecture in combination with other programs is described in the catalog sections on Architecture and Infrastructure Planning.
 Subject to specific course approval and the two year time limit for MS/MS as described above, up to 12 credits from a previously completed NJIT MS program in Computer Science, Information Systems, or Engineering Management may be applied toward completion of the 48 credit Master of Business Administration degree program.
 Subject to course approval, up to 18 credits may be used from a previously completed NJIT MS program in Management toward the completion of the 48 credit Master of Business Administration degree program.